oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 type: conversion
 github: https://github.com/oktadev/okta-vanilla-js-example
 changelog:
-  - 2020-01-07: Updated dependencies, code, and screenshots.
-See this post's changes in [okta-blog#XXX](https://github.com/oktadev/okta-blog/pull/XXX).
+  - 2020-01-06: Updated dependencies, code, and screenshots.
+See this post's changes in [okta-blog#1020](https://github.com/oktadev/okta-blog/pull/1020) and the example app changes in [okta-vanilla-js-example#2](https://github.com/oktadev/okta-vanilla-js-example/pull/2).
 ---

 *"Sometimes nothing is good enough"* is a phrase that software engineers don't speak or hear often.
 In the fast-changing world of web development, there is no shortage of bleeding-edge JavaScript frameworks promising to make your life easier or inch out its predecessors.
 You may ask yourself if it is even possible to build a modern web application without one of these frameworks, let alone add secure authentication.
 Well, it is!